grame-cncm/faustdoc/src/manual/faq.md

 ### Strict vs Lazy semantics

 In computer science terminology, `select2(i,x,y)` has so-called *strict* semantics.
-This means that its three arguments `i`, `x`, `y` are always evaluated before select2 itself is executed, in other words, even if `x` or `y` is not selected.
+This means that its three arguments `i`, `x`, `y` are always evaluated before `select2` itself is executed, even if `x` or `y` is not selected.
 The standard C/C++ `if-then-else` has *lazy* semantics.
-The *condition* is always executed, but depending of the value of the *condition*, only the *then* or the *else* branch is executed.
+The *condition* is always executed, but depending on the value of the *condition*, only the *then* or the *else* branch is executed.

-The *strict* semantics of `select2` means that you cannot use it to prevent a division by 0 in an expression, or the square root of a negative number, etc...
-For example, the following code will not prevent a division by 0 error:
+The *strict* semantics of `select2` means that you cannot use it to prevent a division by zero in an expression, or the square root of a negative number, etc. For example, the following code will not prevent a division by zero error:

 ```
 select2(x == 0, 1/x, 10000);
 ```

 You cannot use `ba.if` either because it is implemented using `select2` and has the same strict semantics.
-Therefore the following code will not prevent a division by 0 error:
+Therefore the following code will not prevent a division by zero error:

 ```
 ba.if(x == 0, 10000, 1/x);